samsuh/2025-learnings/README.md

 I got sidetracked into n8n stuff.
 There's a really cool research workflow that I want to adapt for use in coinfind.
 I also got sidetracked by looking more into typescript stuff. https://www.udemy.com/course/typescript-the-complete-developers-guide/
 Regarding all the other functionality I want access to, it might be worth looking further into NodeJS; things like accessing the os, or other standard libraries.

+Project Idea for Coinfind:
+- User comes to visit for up-to-date ecosystem information. user can get reports regenerated in the moment with up to date information pulling from many news and social media channels.
+Free tier and more detailed info that takes up more resources to generate payable by stripe or crypto both membership model and one-time-access/one-time-generation.
+General info but also automated technical analysis should eventually be available.
+Success metric to monitor would be how often people come back for updates.
+Sign in with metamask and other browser wallets should be a feature, and payment with those same wallets should be enabled.
+See if we can enable subscription-verification using the wallets.